jessepav/lacygoill-wiki-backup/tmux/tmux.md

 For the moment, the  only solution which I know is to kill  and restart the tmux server.

 ##
-# How to yank

-The next three key bindings are provided by the tmux-yank plugin.

-## the contents of the current command-line?

-Press `prefix + y`.

-## the contents of the current working directory?

-Press `prefix + Y`.

-## the text selected in copy mode, *and* paste it immediately on the command-line where the cursor was?

-Press `Y` in copy mode.

-### What's the benefit of this, compared to yanking then pasting in two steps?

-It doesn't pollute the system clipboard.
-Although, it does add a paste buffer on the stack of tmux paste buffers.

-##
 # Theory